 - What Is a Dependency and Indemnity Compensation (DIC) VA Claim?

 - Can I Start a Disability Claim for my Uncle, Mom, or Neighbor?

 The different kinds of benefits involve different application requirements and result in different payouts.
 Some are more flexible than others.
 Others pay out as single benefits to cover specific costs while others payout monthly for the life of the surviving spouse.
 We break down the three main types here.

 Accrued VA Benefits for Widows

-If you do have a claim in process with the VA and while you are waiting the veteran passes away, you can’t add anything to it with the Accrued Benefits claim.
-The benefit amount will be equal to the total amount of past due benefits that would have been or should have been awarded to the veteran.
-This happens when there is already a claim in progress and a person dies while waiting for the VA or if the claim is in the appeal process at the time of death.
+If the veteran dies while your claim is in process with the VA, you can’t add anything to it with the accrued benefits claim.
+The benefit amount will be equal to the total amount of past-due benefits that would have been or should have been awarded to the veteran.

 If My Husband was a Veteran, Should I Get Accrued Benefits?

 You might be eligible to receive benefits through an accrued benefits claim if you meet the right criteria.
 It isn’t always the best claim for all situations, but it becomes the right claim if: